Walgreen retreats from plan to move tax domicile abroad

 UK-based Sky News was first to report that Walgreen had decided not to proceed with its planned reincorporation.

-(Additional reporting by Esha Vaish and Ramkumar Iyer in Bangalore; Greg Roumeliotis in New York; David Lawder, Mark Felsenthal and Jason lange in Washington and Emma Thomasson in Berlin; Editing by Steve Orlofsky and Mark Potter)
+(Additional reporting by Esha Vaish and Ramkumar Iyer in Bangalore; Greg Roumeliotis in New York; David Lawder, Mark Felsenthal and Jason lange in Washington; Editing by Steve Orlofsky)